SaimShaikh/Cloud_Computing/AWS/AWS_SSM/SSM-Session-Manager-Private-Instance-Guide.md

 2. Look for `ssm-private-instance` in the managed instances list
 3. **Ping status** should show **Online**

-> If the instance does NOT appear here, or shows **Connection lost**, the SSM Agent isn't communicating — this is the single most common blocker.
-Causes and fixes are in the **Troubleshooting Checklist** section.
+> **Expected at this point (if following this guide exactly): the instance will show as offline or won't appear yet.** That is normal here, not a bug — you have not created the VPC Interface Endpoints yet, so the agent has zero path to reach SSM.
+Continue to **Step 4** below; the instance will flip to **Online** within 1-2 minutes of the endpoints becoming Available.
+If you're on Scenario A (NAT Gateway already in your subnet) and it's still offline after a few minutes, then treat this as a real issue and check the **Troubleshooting Checklist** section.

 ### 8.2 (If Needed) Manually Verify/Install/Restart the Agent on the Instance Itself